hercules-390/SoftFloat-3a/README.md

 SoftFloat is written in C and is designed to work with other C code.
 The C compiler used must conform at a minimum to the 1989 ANSI standard for the C language (same as the 1990 ISO standard) and must in addition support basic arithmetic on 64-bit integers.
 Earlier releases of SoftFloat included implementations of 32-bit single-precision and 64-bit double-precision floating-point that did not require 64-bit integers, but this option is not supported starting with Release 3.
 Since 1999, ISO standards for C have mandated compiler support for 64-bit integers.
 A compiler conforming to the 1999 C Standard or later is recommended but not strictly required.

-Most operations not required by the original 1985 version of the IEEE Floating-Point Standard but added in the 2008 version are not yet supported in SoftFloat Release 3a.
+Most operations not required by the original 1985 version of the IEEE Floating-Point Standard but added in the 2008 version are not yet supported in SoftFloat Release 3e.

 ## 3. Acknowledgments

 The SoftFloat package was written by me, **John R. Hauser**.
 Release 3 of SoftFloat was a completely new implementation supplanting earlier releases.
-The project to create Release 3 (and now 3a) was done in the employ of the University of California, Berkeley, within the Department of Electrical Engineering and Computer Sciences, first for the Parallel Computing Laboratory (Par Lab) and then for the ASPIRE Lab.
+The project to create Release 3 (now through 3e) was done in the employ of the University of California, Berkeley, within the Department of Electrical Engineering and Computer Sciences, first for the Parallel Computing Laboratory (Par Lab) and then for the ASPIRE Lab.
 The work was officially overseen by Prof. Krste Asanovic, with funding provided by these sources:

   <dl>
   <dt>Par Lab:<dd>Microsoft (Award #024263), Intel (Award #024894), and U.C.
 Discovery (Award #DIG07-10227), with additional support from Par Lab affiliates Nokia, NVIDIA, Oracle, and Samsung.